-Ms Rachel Hewitt (Treasurer), Chief Operating Officer at Care International
+Ms Rachel Hewitt (Treasurer), Chief Financial Officer at ClientEarth

 Ms Jane Ellis (Chair), Chief Operating Officer at Center for Digital Resilience